 - c.
 The former Licensee concerned is, in the opinion of the Board, able to provide and assess relevant continuing professional development, supervise and enforce adequate disciplinary procedures and has become a Professional Affiliate who has a registration agreement with a Licensee; or - d.
 The Registrant becomes, or already is, a member of another Licensee (or of a Professional Affiliate which has a registration agreement with a Licensee) and the Registrant arranges for their registration to be recorded through that body.
 The registering body must then assure itself that the individual meets the Regulations for Registration's requirements for that category of registration.
+This shall include a review of the Registrant's most recent CPD record, the Licensee also having the discretion to request further evidence (e.g. demonstration against specific competences)

 - 3. A Registrant who is expelled from membership of the Licensee through which they are registered shall cease to be a Registrant with effect from the conclusion of the disciplinary process (including any Appeal either to the Licensee or to the Engineering Council).
 Once a Registrant has been informed that they are the subject of disciplinary proceedings by the Licensee through which they are registered, they shall not seek to transfer their registration to another Licensee or Professional Affiliate before the disciplinary process is complete.
-If a Registrant is expelled from a Licensee or Professional Affiliate other than that through which they are registered, the Engineering Council will inform the Licensee through which they are registered so that it can decide what action to take. - 4.
+If a Registrant is expelled from a Licensee or Professional Affiliate through which they hold non-paying 'additional' registration, the Engineering Council shall inform the Licensee through which they pay their registration fees so that it can decide what action to take. - 4.
 Where a Registrant is suspended for any reason, the Licensee shall inform the Engineering Council.
-Any suspensions from the EngC Register for disciplinary reasons (Suspension Code SCI) may be referred to the PCGP if deemed appropriate by the Licensee.
+Any suspensions from the EngC Register for disciplinary reasons (Suspension Code SCI) may be referred to the PCGP if deemed appropriate by the Licensee. - 5.
+When considering an application for registration from an individual who has been previously suspended from the Register, the Licensee shall assure itself the individual meets the requirements of the Regulations for Registration through a Professional Review.